Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Introduction

+\item \Figaro can outperform both in runtime performance and accuracy the LAPACK library Intel MKL by a factor proportional to the gap between the join output and input sizes, which is up to three orders of magnitude in our experiments (Sec.\@~\ref{sec:experiments}).
+We show this to be the case for both key - foreign key joins over two real-world databases and for many-to-many joins of one real-world and one synthetic database.
+We considered matrices with 2M-125M rows (84M-150M rows in the join matrix) and both narrow (up to 50 data columns) and wide (thousands of data columns).
+The choice of the join tree can significantly influence the performance (up to 47x). \Figaro is more accurate than MKL as it introduces far less rounding errors in case the join output is larger than the input database. \end{enumerate}

+In Sec.\@~\ref{sec:beyondR}, we further extended \Figaro to compute: the orthogonal matrix $\mat Q$ in the QR decomposition of $\mat A$, the singular value decomposition (SVD) of $\mat A$, and the principal component analysis (PCA) of $\mat A$.
+These computations rely essentially on the fast and accurate computation of the upper-triangular matrix $\mat R$, are done {\em without materializing} $\mat A$, can benefit from pushing past joins dot products that are computed once and reused several times, and are amenable to partial computation in case only some output vectors are needed, such as the top-$k$ principal components.
+We show experimentally that these optimizations yield runtime and accuracy advantages of \Figaro over Intel MKL.

+For QR decomposition, we designed an accuracy experiment of independent interest (Appendix~\ref{sec:accuracy-design}).
+The accuracy of an algorithm for QR decomposition is commonly based on how close the computed matrix $\mat Q$ is to an orthogonal matrix.
+We introduce an alternative approach that allows for a fragment $\mat R_\text{fixed}$ of the upper-triangular matrix $\mat R$ to be chosen arbitrarily and to serve as ground truth.
+Two relations are defined based on $\mat R_\text{fixed}$.
+We then compute the QR decomposition of the Cartesian product of the two relations and check how close $\mat R_\text{fixed}$ is to the corresponding fragment from the computed upper-triangular matrix.

 Our work complements prior work on linear algebra computation powered by database engines~\cite{LuoGGPJJ20,YuanJZTBJ21,Sagadeeva021,ElgoharyBHRR19,Boehm:SystemML:2014} and on languages that unify linear algebra and relational algebra~\cite{Suciu:LARADB:2017,Geerts:MATLANG:2021,DolmatovaAB20}.
 No prior work considered the interaction of QR decomposition with database joins.
 This requires a redesign of the decomposition algorithm from first principles. \Figaro is the first approach to take advantage of the structure and sparsity of relational data to improve the performance and accuracy of QR decomposition.
+The sparsity typically accounts for blocks of zeroes in the data.
+In our work, sparsity is more general as it accounts for blocks of arbitrary values that are repeated many times in the join output. \Figaro avoids such repetitions: It computes once over a block of values and reuses the computed result instead of recomputing it at every repetition.